Neolamprologus brevis

 Neolamprologus brevis is a species of cichlid endemic to Lake Tanganyika where it lives in snail shells, primarily of the genus Neothauma.
-It feeds is on plankton.
+It feeds is on zooplankton.
 This species can reach a length of 5.5 cm TL.
 This species can also be found in the aquarium trade.
 The males are much larger than the females and can be identified even at a young age.